ale-aparicio/big-3-store-ms4/README.md

 #### Edit and Delete Reviews

-- Enables users and certified users to edit an delete reviews as they see fit.
+- Enables users and certified users to edit and delete reviews as they see fit.

 ### Wireframes